RhysAlfShaw/pyclib/README.md

 # pyclib
-C library with functions importable into python
+C library with functions importable into python and viewable with just a single module.